microsoft/BotFramework-Composer/docs/concept-events_and_triggers-draft.md

 ## Defining Triggers with Recognizers

 ### LUIS Recognizer
-Bot Composer enables developers to create language training data within the dialog editing interface since it is deeply integrated with the [LUIS.ai](https://www.luis.ai/home) language understanding API.
+Bot Composer enables developers to create language training data in the dialog editing interface since it is deeply integrated with the [LUIS.ai](https://www.luis.ai/home) language understanding API.
 LUIS is able to take natural language input from users and translate it into a named intent and a set of extracted entity values the message contains.
 The content is managed by [LUDown](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Ludown), a command line tool that helps covert [.lu file(s)](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) into JSON files for language processing applications such as [LUIS](http://luis.ai/) and [QnA](https://www.qnamaker.ai/) knowledge base.

 To define triggers with LUIS recognizer you need to:
 1. In the dialog context, choose **LUIS** as recognizer type (by default)